November 13

 Now to the actual dimensions of the stick.
 A significant reason why lacrosse sticks are expensive is the material the stick is made out of and the flexibility of the shaft.

 Expensive lacrosse sticks are often made of high-flex carbon fiber or a company’s patented protected carbon technology.
-The ideal weight for the carbon fiber shaft is usually anywhere between 120 and 150 grams (for attack sticks).
+The carbon fiber shaft’s ideal weight is usually between 120 and 150 grams (for attack sticks).

 The head is also an essential part of the lacrosse stick.
-It’s what allows you to sling the ball to your teammates or the back of the net.
-A weak, wobbly and inconsistent head can drastically alter your shot.
+It allows you to sling the ball to your teammates or the back of the net.
+A weak, wobbly, and inconsistent head can drastically alter your shot.

-Durability and flexibility of the head to take multiple hits from defenders make a head expensive.
-Cheaper heads can’t withstand the consistent damage and will need to be replaced.
+The durability and flexibility of the head to take multiple hits from defenders make a head expensive.
+Cheaper heads can’t withstand the consistent damage and must be replaced.

 Whip Level

-Again, the whip levels play into the flexibility and durability of both the shaft and head.
+Again, the whip levels play into the shaft and head’s flexibility and durability.
 Having a flexible product means more whip, which equates to more speed of the ball coming off the shot ( assuming the fundamentals of the shooter are correct).

 The whip level and the pocket also play a significant role in determining the cost of a lacrosse stick—different types of material flex better than traditional sticks.
 Companies like Warrior have created technologies such as “Truoffset,” SymFlex & Lock-Throat, which have contributed to better shafts and pockets.